kubikowski/set-utilities/README.md

 ### proper subset: `A ⊂ B`
-A set is a proper subset of another if all of its elements are elements of the other set, and it has a lower cardinality than the other set.
+A set is a proper subset of another if all of its elements are contained in the other set, and it has a lower cardinality than the other set.

 ![proper subset visual][]
 ```typescript